Common job failures¶

 Then check with

-cost whether your compute account has enough funds for your
+cost whether your compute account has enough credit for your

 job.
-The error probably means that you as for more resources in your job
+The error probably means that you asked for more resources in your job